ghrgriner/anki-stats/README.md

 on the back three times as much as the average number of reviews per card with one answer on the back?
 Or is it more or less?

+8. Two or more users are studying identical decks, and they would like to compare their performance at the level of individual cards.

-8. You would like to recalculate the total time spent with a lower maximum seconds per card than the configured option.
+9. You would like to recalculate the total time spent with a lower maximum seconds per card than the configured option.

 # Input Data